 - Support Groups – Advocating as part of a group gives you strength.
 Here are some suggestions on forming and finding support groups.

 - Local Advocacy – Some of the most important decisions happen in your own community or school district, click here to learn more.State Advocacy – Advocating in your state?
 Check here for suggestions on how your state group can assess the legislative landscape.

 Federal Advocacy – Learn more about the legislative process so you can effectively communicate with Congress.

 - Legislative Update – Read about current issues in Congress.

 - NAGC Resources- NAGC has two advocacy resources on state-related policy and practices.
-Visit the NAGC bookstore for the 2010-2011 State of the States Report, which is available on a thumbdrive and the Guide to State Policies in Gifted Education, on CD-ROM.
-In addition, you’ll find poems and drawings expressing how gifted children, their parents, and teachers experience being gifted in the classroom at In Our Own Words.
-Advocates can use this art to help explain why quality gifted education is important.
+Visit the NAGC bookstore for the 2012-2013 State of the States Report, which is available on a thumb drive and the State of the Nation in Gifted Education on CD-ROM.